Think Like a Monk Book Summary I Jay Shetty

 ‘A layperson who is consciously aiming to be continuously alive in the Now is a monk.’

 We are often advised to seek experts in the field to learn skills or trade.
-Jay Shetty claims that for learning calm, peace, and purpose Monks are the experts to look forward to.
+Jay Shetty claims that for learning calm, peace, and purpose, Monks are the experts to look forward to.

 About the Book

-Jay Shetty chose to become Monk after completing college when most students prepare for jobs in corporate or starting business.
-He spent three years learning from Monks, living in Ashram, and traveling around with Monks.
+Jay Shetty chose to become Monk after completing college when most students prepare for jobs in corporate or starting a business.
+He spent three years learning from Monks, living in Ashram, and traveling with Monks.

-The monk’s teachings talk about forgiveness, energy, intentions, living with purpose, and other topics in ways that are as resonant today as they must have been when they were written.
+The Monk’s teachings talk about forgiveness, energy, intentions, living with purpose, and other topics in ways that are as resonant today as they must have been when they were written.

-Think like a Monk shares monk way by going into deep within for self-examination.
+Think like a Monk shares monk way by going deep within for self-examination.
 The book suggests ideas in three stages –

 Stage 2 – We will grow by reshaping your life so that you can make decisions with intention, purpose, and confidence.